-The advisory committee for the DNP Project will consist of four (4) faculty members from the School of Nursing or three (3) faculty members from the School of Nursing and a fourth member from outside the School of Nursing.
+The advisory committee for the DNP Project will consist of two (2) Committee Members.
+One must be a faculty member from the School of Nursing (chair), the second may be SON faculty or an external committee member.
 The external committee member must meet Graduate School requirements (doctoral degree or terminal professional degree), with adjunct or graduate faculty status or consent of the Dean of the Graduate School.
 The external member's CV/resume should be sent to the DNP Project Chair for submission to the Tenure, Promotion and Reappointment committee review.